australasian-computer-music-association/10-rose-self-experiential-prototyping/article.md

 architectural structures (Xenakis, 1992).
 I am inspired by visuals to create the music.
 I fuse virtual visual and sonic elements to create an opera set in Ancient Greece.
-Xenakis created a light bulb and laser work in \'Formalized Music\' by employing the relationship between light and sound successfully, as each light bulb is a different frequency and pitch in the musical composition.
+Xenakis created a light bulb and laser work in _Formalized Music_ by employing the relationship between light and sound successfully, as each light bulb is a different frequency and pitch in the musical composition.
 In prototyping *Artemis*, the distance proximity of the spatialised audio in the Oculus VR version employs the relationship between light (visuals) and sound.

-#### The lens of immersive opera
+## The lens of immersive opera

 Composing for a medium such as virtual reality and augmented reality entails creating media-based immersion by creating set designs similar